What is DVR?

 Who Will Be on the VR Team

 We believe that the best way to ensure success is to have the best partners and teammates supporting young adults.
-While the student gets to take the lead in determining the direction of the services, they may also receive support and guidance from the team members below!
+While the student gets to take the lead in determining the direction of their services, they may also receive support and guidance from the team members below!

 ✔ DVR Partner